THIS IS NOT A SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 Sometimes, these adjustments are made at a later point in time.
 A shipping container home may start as a single shipping container, but then, as the owner is able to afford more, a second container is added for more room.
 Like adding an addition to a regular home, this is a way to increase the square footage of the house.

 While shipping containers are a popular approach to modular home creation, many more options are now available.
 Companies exist that assemble modular homes that look like traditional homes.
-The only difference is that these homes are built in pieces and then assembled in their final location.
+The only difference is that these are built in pieces and assembled in their final location.
 Because of this, modular homes can look like any other home you would find in a neighborhood.

 Item